skoval00/github-pages/content/unix/linux-processes.md

 - W    paging (not valid since the 2.6.xx kernel)
 - X    dead (should never be seen)
-- Z    defunct ("zombie") process, terminated but not reaped by its parent
+- Z    defunct ("zombie") process, terminated but not reaped by its parent Processes in R, D commit to load average figures